awsdocs/amazon-eventbridge-user-guide/doc_source/content-filtering-with-event-patterns.md

 ### Prefix Matching Example<a name="filtering-prefix-matching-example"></a>

 Suppose you want to process all AWS Auto Scaling events from European regions\.
-The following event pattern shows how to matches on that\.
+The following event pattern shows how to match on that\.

 ```
 {